fluencelabs/docs/docs/build-mvm/quickstarts/your_first_function.md

 │   └── services
 ```

-The *quickstart* template scaffolds out project with the basic components needed to develop and deploy your Cloudless Function.
+The *quickstart* template scaffolds our project with the basic components needed to develop and deploy your Cloudless Function.
 Specifically, the template scaffolds a Marine service (and a Gateway) section on top of the *minimal* template discussed earlier.
 For starters, the *quickstart* template created a `src/services/` directory and installed a Marine service template called myService (1).

 ```bash
 $ tree -L 5 -a src/services